kapunga/config-talk/slides/slides.md

 * Took a job at a startup using FP Scala
 * Recently started contributing to core Scala

+Note: Talk a little bit about being the senior person on a team where no one had Scala experience.
+Also mention that contributing is not as scary as it first seems, and encourage people to give it a try.

 ---

 ### About this talk